Debzou/Discret-event-virus-simulation/README.md

+# Discret-event-virus-simulation
-# Discret-event-virus-simulation ( the report is at the end of the readme )
+( the report is the result part )

 ### installation